Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 ---

-# Actor Object Tombstone Syntax
+# Actor Object Migration and Deactivation Syntax

 ## Background

 This proposal extends and combines prior FEPs to define syntax and parsing rules for Actor objects which unambiguously express exactly one of the three following states:

-1. termination, OR
+1. deactivation, OR
 2. migration to another URI, OR
 3. duplication at another URI.